Ricardo Bordallo: Second term 1983–1987

 Bordallo's second term in office, from 1983 to 1987.
 During his second term, Bordallo chaired the Commission for Self-Determination and spearheaded the drafting of the Guam Commonwealth Act developed by June 4, 1986.
 He addressed Guam's education problems with his 1983 "Blueprint for Excellence" and worked on the accreditation status of the University of Guam.
 He went to Washington, D.C., on January 20, 1985, with congressman Ben Blaz at the Officers Club, and Andrews Air Force Base.

-Bordallo-Reyes Gubernatorial Ticket (1986)
+Bordallo-Reyes gubernatorial ticket (1986)

 Bordallo sought re-election with Lt.
 Gov Edward D. Reyes as his running mate.
-The ticket won the Democratic nomination when they defeated by Senator Gutierrez and Senator John P. Aguon in the primary election.
+The ticket won the Democratic nomination when they defeated Senator Gutierrez and Senator John P. Aguon in the primary election.
 Bordallo lost the general election to former Lieutenant Governor Ada and Senator Frank F. Blas in the general election.

 Post-governorship

 Criminal conviction

 In February 1987, Bordallo was convicted on ten counts of corruption and was sentenced to nine years in prison and fined more than $100,000.
 He was accused of receiving over $100,000 worth of bribes and extortion in connection with favors he performed in office for campaign contributions.
 His convictions on eight counts of bribery and extortion were overturned in August 1988, leaving charges of obstruction of justice and witness tampering.
 On December 13, 1989, he was sentenced to four years in prison on the remaining charges.